Representing our values

 A few things about dawn rowe

-A Southern California native, Third District Supervisor Dawn Rowe was appointed to the Board of Supervisors in December 2018.
-Before serving on the Board, Dawn was a member of the Yucca Valley Town Council from 2010 to 2014, during which time her neighbors selected her to serve as Mayor.
+Originally from Southern California, Dawn Rowe assumed the role of the Third District Supervisor on the San Bernardino County Board of Supervisors in December 2018.
+Prior to this position, Dawn’s neighbors elected her to serve on the Yucca Valley Town Council from 2010 to 2014, where her peers chose her to serve as the Mayor.

-Following the death of her husband, Marine Corps Capt.
-Alan Rowe, during combat operations in Iraq, Dawn became involved in land development to support her family.
-However, after experiencing several setbacks due to onerous land-use restrictions, Dawn worked alongside her local elected officials to find creative solutions for thoughtful development in her hometown.
-Her tenacity and determination caught the attention of then-Mayor Chad Mayes, who appointed her to the Yucca Valley Planning Commission (2008-2010).
-Eventually, Yucca Valley residents elected her to the Town Council and served one term before stepping aside to spend more time with her two children, Blake and Caitlin.
+Following the loss of her husband, U.S. Marine Corps Capt.
+Alan Rowe, in combat operations in Iraq, Dawn became involved in land development to support her family.
+However, after experiencing several setbacks due to onerous land-use restrictions, Dawn worked alongside her local elected officials to find creative solutions for thoughtful development in her community.
+Her tenacity and determination caught the attention of the City Council, who appointed her to the Yucca Valley Planning Commission (2008-2010).
+In 2010, Yucca Valley residents elected her to the Town Council.

 Dawn received a Bachelor of Arts in Journalism from Drake University and a Master of Science in Advertising from Northwestern University.
-She resides in Yucca Valley and continues to substitute teach for the Morongo Valley Unified School District when she can.
+She lives in San Bernardino County’s 3rd Supervisorial District.
+She is the proud mother of two children, Blake, a graduate of Seton Hall University, and Caitlin, who recently graduated from the University of Southern California.